 Commands for Scripting and Automation

 WP-CLI commands are very flexible and can be integrated into scripts to automate repetitive WordPress management tasks.
-This allows you to save time and ensure consistency when managing your WordPress website.
+This allows you to save time and ensure consistency when managing your WordPress site.

 Get information about plugins